skoolkid/skoolkit/sphinx/source/components.rst

 Each key in the referrers dictionary should be an instruction object, and the corresponding value should be a collection of the entries that refer to that instruction.

+.. versionchanged:: 8.2
+   Added the *refs* attribute to instruction objects.

 .. versionchanged:: 8.1
    Added the *mode* parameter to the :meth:`substitute_labels` method, and